Dokterfrits/Delaval_Web_Authentication_API/README.md

        "username": "your_username",
        "password": "your_password",
        "urls": [
-          "wss://amssc.vms.delaval.com:8443/ws", // Login server, don't change this.
-Used to retrieve user uuid with token "wss://192.168.168.1/ws", // Your AMS on network.
+          "wss://192.168.168.1/ws", // Your AMS on network.
 Variations on "wss://vms_1.vms.delaval.com/ws" might also work "wss://192.168.168.2/ws" // Second machine, add more lines if necessary ]